 According to the prescription Epidiolex label, these side effects may occur in 10% or more of those who administer prescription cannabidiol.
 As you can see, worsened anxiety or depression are not listed as adverse reactions of the drug.
 Also, it’s worth pointing out that Epidiolex is an FDA-approved drug for Lennox-Gastaut syndrome and Dravet’s syndrome – two rare forms of epilepsy.
 It is difficult to say whether non-epilepsy individuals who consume CBD will experience the same rate of adverse effects.

 2 – CBD makes me feel sedated, drowsy, lethargic, tired, etc

 This is a common, and verifiable, claim.
-As stated above, somnolence, fatigue, malaise, and asthenia (all forms of drowsiness and lethargy) are considered adverse effects of cannabidiol – at least in the form of Epidiolex.
+As stated above, somnolence, fatigue, malaise, and asthenia (all forms of drowsiness and lethargy) are adverse effects of cannabidiol – at least in the form of Epidiolex.
 Of course, not all who consume CBD will experience these effects.

 3 – CBD makes me feel nauseous

 Some CBD users have reported feeling nauseous after consuming products like CBD oil or CBD gummies.
 However, it is difficult to say whether these feelings stem from the hemp extract itself, or from other ingredients within the product.
 The CBD hemp industry is largely unregulated, meaning many products are made with minimal restriction in terms of manufacturing processes.